 Autobiographies of unusual people always make an interesting reading.
-I bought this book after I saw Ipsita’s interview on a television channel.
-In the interview she did look mystic and a mystery and hence the curiosity to have a peep into that mysterious life.
-And besides that ‘Witch’ had always been a subject that I wanted to know about, but had no means to find anything about except reading on the net.
+I bought this book, Beloved Witch after I saw Ipsita’s interview on a television channel.
+In the interview, she did look mystic and a mystery.
+And hence the curiosity to have a peep into that mysterious life.
+And besides, that ‘Witch’ had always been a subject that I wanted to know about.
+But had no means to find anything about except reading on the net.

-As she writes about her life and the various people she met during her journey, her family, her Wicca group, her friends, men in her life, relatives back home, people she heeled, the women she met in interiors of Bihar, famous people she met and heeled, her husband and finally and fondly her daughter, she shares the pages from her diary, which really reveal her mind at that point in time.
-It’s interesting to see how she describes her meeting with perspective grooms and how she read their minds, how she met her husband and amusingly how she did the background research on him before she decided to marry him.
+As she writes about her life and the various people she met during her journey, her family, her Wicca group, her friends, men in her life, relatives back home, people she healed, the women she met in interiors of Bihar, famous people she met and heeled, her husband and finally and fondly her daughter.
+She shares the pages from her diary, which really reveal her mind at that point in time.
+It’s interesting to see how she describes her meeting with prospective grooms and how she read their minds.
+How she met her husband and amusingly how she did the background research on him before she decided to marry him.

-She does mention a couple of rituals that can help readers experience the Wicca magic, but she has not really mentioned a lot about the witchcraft itself.
-Probably she had does not want to reveal too much to an untrained mind.
+She does mention a couple of rituals that can help readers experience the Wicca magic.
+But she has not really mentioned a lot about the witchcraft itself.
+Probably she does not want to reveal too much to an untrained mind.
 But I would have wanted to know more about the craft and some references (unlikely thing to expect from a biography).

-It makes an interesting reading, you can read it like a story book, some parts of the book do seem to be far from reality and not so usual, but there are a lot of parts that you can relate to very easily.
-Ipsita is a celebrity in her own right but at the same time very different from the celebrities that we are used to, and the anecdotes from her life are interestingly portrayed.http://www.anureviews.com/beloved-witch-by-ipsita-roy-chakraverti/https://i1.wp.com/www.anureviews.com/wp-content/uploads/2006/08/Beloved-witch.jpg?fit=179%2C282https://i1.wp.com/www.anureviews.com/wp-content/uploads/2006/08/Beloved-witch.jpg?resize=150%2C150AutobiographyBook ReviewsAutobiographies of unusual people always make an interesting reading.
-I bought this book after I saw Ipsita’s interview on a television channel.
-In the interview she did look mystic and a mystery and hence the curiosity to have a peep into that mysterious life.
-And besides that ‘Witch’ had...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
-AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
-Know More ...Anu Reviews
+Beloved Witch makes an interesting reading, you can read it like a storybook.
+Some parts of the book do seem to be far from reality and not so usual.
+But there are a lot of parts that you can relate to very easily.
+Ipsita is a celebrity in her own right but at the same time very different from the celebrities that we are used to, and the anecdotes from her life are interestingly portrayed.